Last Updated on March 7, 2026 by George Pavlopoulos

 1 week in Greece resources

-Before starting with the breakdown of itineraries for your one-week vacation in Greece, I’m adding some resources.
+Before we begin with the breakdown of itineraries for your one-week vacation in Greece, I’d like to add some resources.
 These are always the websites I use before booking a holiday in Greece.
 They will help you organize your trip to Greece.

 Aegean Airlines.
 This is Greece’s flag carrier.
-It offers loads of international flights, and it is a Star Alliance Member.
-Apart from that, you will need their services to book domestic flights in Greece.
+It offers numerous international flights and is a member of the Star Alliance.
+Additionally, you will need their services to book domestic flights in Greece.
 If you are fond of Business Class traveling, I also wrote a comprehensive review of Aegean’s Business Class.
 You can book your Aegean Airlines flights here.

 Kiwi.
 If you are traveling to Greece from abroad, KiWi is always the safest choice for booking tickets.
 You can book your flights with KiWi here.